kmurray-bluevenn/Research/README.md

 Research
 ========

-Test rep for a Team City / Lexington CI POC
+Test rep for a Team City / Jenkins CI POC